+Everyone on our team is bound by confidentiality.
+We have to protect your information from loss or theft and make sure no one looks at it or does something with your information if they are not involved with your care or allowed as part of their job.
 Access to personal information will be authorized only for the physicians and employees associated with BICR, and other agents who require access in the performance of their duties and to those otherwise authorized by law.

 Our computer systems are password-secured and constructed in such a way that only authorized individuals can access secure systems and databases.

-If you send us an e-mail message that includes personal information, such as your name included in the "address", we will use that information to respond to your inquiry.
+If you send us an e-mail messages that includes personal information, such as your name included in the “address”, we will use that information to respond to your inquiry.
 Please remember that e-mail is not necessarily secure against interception.
 If your communication is very sensitive, you should not send it electronically unless the e-mail is encrypted or your browser indicates that the access is secure.

 Openness: Keeping You Informed